mbernste/mbernste.github.io/_posts/2026-09-22-ai_quantity_vs_quality.md

 The quality gap explains why humans have more work to do than ever
 ------------------------------------------------------------------

 Moreover, this phenomenon explains why it feels to me like the amount of work we human knowledge workers have to do is higher than ever.
 For every unit of work produced by an AI, a human has to close the quality gap.
-No matter how small this quality gap becomes, as the quantity produced by AI becomes cheaper, the amount of work we humans have will increase anyway!
-The AIs will continue to generate output and ever increasing rates and we humans will have to close the quality gap in each unit of that output.
-Therefore, I conjecture that so long as AI does not reach human-level quality, humans will play an important role in the economy.
+Therefore, there are two competing forces: how much _quantity_ AI can produce and how small the _quantity gap_ remains.
+I predict that no matter how small this quality gap becomes, as the quantity produced by AI becomes cheaper, the amount of work we humans have will increase anyway!
+The AIs will continue to generate output and ever increasing rates and we humans will have to close the quality gap in each unit of that ever increasing output.